ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - But why *to* Mott's Corners?
   - The nature of Horace's death, and was alcohol a significant factor?
 Presumably this will never be knowable, but perhaps there will be clues in the Good Templars notebooks.

+Church Records and Baptism:
+  - Entries mentioning Emily or Edward before they officially joined?
+  - Any information on this event from Park Church, any diaries of Reverend Ford Eastman?
+  - Is there significance to the date?
+Easter was on 3/31 in 1907.
+4/7 did fall on a Sunday
+  - Catalog all information about Reverend Annis Ford Eastman, including her return trips, see if Emily's baptism was the Rev's last visit to Brookton.
+  - Look at Ithaca papers on, immediately after that day?

 Planned:
   - Photo inventory and digitally transcribe the complete notebook of Good Templars meeting minutes.
 Try to find a link between Horace's death and Emily's temperance activities, and a possible clue to Mott's Corners move.
   - Research Emily's baptism, possibly contacting descendents of Annis Ford Eastman for information on that event.
+  - The dimenions and timing of the ("approximately") 1915 photo of Brooktondale Road that shows the front of M. E. Mills and the Mill's home could have been taken by Alice Shurter?

 ### Physical Artifacts Remaining

 The original structures of both the Mills' store in Brooktondale and the Mills' home in Brooktondale still exist at the time I write this.

+There are relevant photos taken from the hills above and behind the Mills' store that show the roof and outline of the building.
+The storefront of M. E. Mills is visible in the background, mostly obstructed, in photos that feature the Shurter Hotel next door (the Shurter Hotel sat between the Mills' store and the lower bridge over Six Mile Creek in Brookton).

+In a book of local history that Gertrude Conant created for her son, there is a photo that includes the front of M. E. Mills, with the Mills' home in the background, purportedly taken approximately 1915.
+So far, we have only seen a photo of this photo, it appears quite small, and the store front appears to be over-exposed, hiding much detail.
+It is expected that this book will be donated to the Caroline Historian in the future, and we will be able to get a better look at it.
+We are also hopeful that an original print and/or negative exists somewhere in the collection.

 Maps of Corfu from the time show the locations of E. H. Mills and the Mills' home in 1866.

 We actually have copious amounts of Emily's handwriting spanning many decades:
+  - A complete notebook of meeting minutes for the temperance organization The Independent Order of Good Templars, beginning in the early 1880's.
+There is also an original copy of a form filed with the organization.
+These items are kept in the Tompkins County Historical Society archives.
-  - The sales ledgers of M. E. Mills from the final year of E. H. Mills (1907) through at least the early 1920's were salvaged from the basement of the Mills' store some decades later, thanks to Frank Proto offering them to a local collecter who still has them as I write this, and who has allowed me to view and photograph them.
+  - The sales ledgers of M. E. Mills general store from the final year of E. H. Mills (1907) through at least the early 1920's were salvaged from the basement of the Mills' store several decades later, thanks to then owner Frank Proto offering them to a local collecter who still has them as I write this, and who has allowed me to view and photograph several of the books.
+The ledgers are in excellent condition, and we can match Emily's handwriting to the known examples from the Good Templars notes.
 See [Mill's Store Ledgers]().
-  - A complete notebook of meeting minutes for the temperance organization The Independent Order of Good Templars, beginning in the early 1880's.
-(Also, form)

-The storefront of M. E. Mills is visible in the background, mostly obstructed, in photos that feature the Shurter Hotel next door (between the Mills' store and the lower bridge over Six Mile Creek in Brookton).

-In a book of local history that Gertrude Conant created for her son, there is a photo that includes the front of M. E. Mills, with the Mills' home in the background, taken approximately 1915.
-So far, we have only seen a photo of this photo, and the store front appears to be over-exposed, hiding much detail.
-It is expected that this book will be donated to the Caroline Historian in the future, and we will be able to get a better look at it.
-We are also hopeful that an original print and/or negative exists somewhere in the collection.

 [A Note on Emily Mills](#a-note-on-emily-mills), mentions "a little leatherette booklet" identified with M. E. Mills, and I am attempting to locate it.